makklays/secure-credit-hub/README.md

 <a href="https://github.com/makklays/java-credit-cards-microservice" target="_blank" >Credit Cards microservice</a>

 Manages credit card data and related business logic, including card lifecycle and validation.

-<a href="#" target="_blank" >Currency microservice</a>

 Handles currency data, exchange rates, and currency-related operations used across the system.
+Also for every credit card has loyalty points and an opportunity adding it.

 <a href="#" target="_blank" >Monitoring microservice</a>